awslabs/clickstream-web/README.md

    });
    ```

-It is recommended to set global attributes when initialize SDK, global attributes will be included in all events that occur after it is set, you also can remove a global attribute by setting its value to `null`.
+It is recommended to set global attributes when initializing the SDK, global attributes will be included in all events that occur after it is set, you also can remove a global attribute by setting its value to `null`.

 #### Record event with items